mmmorris1975/aws-runas/README.md

     Create an environment for interacting with the AWS API using an assumed role

     Flags:
       -h, --help               Show context-sensitive help (also try --help-long and --help-man).
-      -d, --duration=12h0m0s  duration of the retrieved session token -l, --list-roles        list role ARNs you are able to assume -m, --list-mfa          list the ARN of the MFA device associated with your account -e, --expiration        Show token expiration time
+      -d, --duration=DURATION  duration of the retrieved session token -a, --role-duration=ROLE-DURATION
+                               duration of the assume role credentials
+      -l, --list-roles         list role ARNs you are able to assume -m, --list-mfa           list the ARN of the MFA device associated with your account -e, --expiration         Show token expiration time
-      -s, --session           print eval()-able session token info, or run command using session token credentials -r, --refresh           force a refresh of the cached credentials -v, --verbose           print verbose/debug messages
+      -c, --make-conf          Build an AWS extended switch-role plugin configuration for all available roles -s, --session            print eval()-able session token info, or run command using session token credentials -r, --refresh            force a refresh of the cached credentials -v, --verbose            print verbose/debug messages
-      -V, --version           Show application version.
+      -M, --mfa-arn=MFA-ARN    ARN of MFA device needed to perform Assume Role operation -u, --update             Check for updates to aws-runas -V, --version            Show application version.

     Args:
-      [<profile>]  name of profile
-      [<cmd>]      command to execute using configured profile
+      [<profile>]  name of profile, or role ARN [<cmd>]      command to execute using configured profile

-*NOTE:* When running a command which includes options using '-' or '--', you may need to modify the aws-runas command, to signal to aws-runas that the options should not be processed by aws-runs, but passed to the command instead:
-`aws-runas my-profile -- my command --with --options`

 ### Listing available roles